Our Answers to Your Questions

 Why don't you offer larger sized seed packs for your grains?

 A significant motivating influence in my selection of cultivars to include in our inventory is biodiversity with the goal of enhancing and expanding the choices available to growers in short-season northern climates.
 With smaller packet sizes more growers are able to experience these cultivars.
-Based on our experience, Scott, my "grains department," compiled a table on how to scale up from a small packet with successive plantings, just scroll down this FAQ.
+Based on our experience, Scott, my "grains department," compiled a table on how to scale up from a small packet with successive plantings, just scroll down this FAQs page.

 Why are many of your varieties marked "Unavailable"?